 Grade Level: 10

 Course Credit: 1 credit, two semesters

-Prerequisite: Teacherrecommendation
+Prerequisite: Teacher recommendation

 This course is designed for students who are reading at or above grade level.
-Fee: \$9-\$19
+Fee: This course requires a student fee.

-ENGLISH 10-HONORS\
+ENGLISH 10 (HONORS)

 Grade Level: 10

 Course Credit: 1 credit, two semesters

-Prerequisite: Teacherrecommendation
+Prerequisite: Teacher recommendation

-This course is designed for students who are reading significantly above grade level and who demonstrate a strong interest in English.
+This course is designed for students who are reading and/or writing significantly above grade level and who demonstrate a strong interest in English.
 This course is designed to prepare students for AP courses at the 11th and 12th grades.

 Each English 11 course offering is a survey of combined British and World Literature.
-Fee: \$9-\$19